 - Host – “Going Green TV“

-- Web Producer, “Seasons of Peace” (nationwide collaboration between law enforcement and community to achieve zero homicides)
+- Web Producer, “Seasons of Peace” (nationwide collaboration between law enforcement, faith-based organisations, and community to achieve zero homicides)

 - Board Member, “Courtroom Cuddlies” (Non-Profit Organization providing ‘fluffy friends’ to children in courtroom situations)